Talking in front of different groups and delivering a speech is a regular activity during high school. When you get to college, it happens even more.

 Exercising is a well-established way to reduce fear and anxiety.
-So if you are afraid of speaking in public, doing regular exercise can help you relax and deal with stress.
-Also, exercising the day before your speech will get you in the right mindset for your speech and calm your nerves.
+So if you are afraid of speaking in public, regular exercise can help you relax and deal with stress.
+Also, exercising the day before your speech will get you in the right mindset for your address and calm your nerves.

 You can also do aerobics as it is one of the best stress relief methods.
 Additionally, even something as simple as a brisk walk can help you relieve stress and fear.

 16. Make Eye Contact